Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 That said, the Tigerclaw are usually distrustful of outsiders.
 They remember Nerath and the empires that came before, all of whom tried to impose their ways on their people only to eventually crumble to dust while the Tigerclaw endured.
-They consider "creatures" outside their tribe to be hunters competing for territory, whether those creatures are monsters or people.
+They consider all "creatures" outside their tribe to be hunters competing for territory, whether those creatures are monsters or people.
 These "competitors" can be negotiated and traded with, but never fully trusted.
 And if they threaten the tribe, the Tigerclaw think no more of raiding a human or elven settlement than they would of cleaning out a nest of snakes or culling an uppity